 - Virginia In-State Tuition Rates Application if claiming entitlement to these rates.

-- Upload unofficial transcripts from all previous institutions attended in the U.S.
+- Upload transcripts from all previous institutions attended in the U.S.

 - Goals statement of 750-1000 words that describes interests and career goals.

 - Two letters of recommendation, preferably from recent professors.

 Applicants with international academic credentials should apply 30 days before the program deadline and must also provide: